 Blame the link between “winter” and “weight gain” on it being a season when people come together to celebrate rich food, socialize frequently, drink more alcohol, and possibly lose workout motivation.
 “We’d like the celebrating to be about fellowship, family and getting together with people we don’t see often.
 But usually the event becomes about the food, buffet and desserts,” says Stokes.
 Here are nine tips to help you resist that extra Christmas cookie and stay motivated to make it until the new year without the gift of extra girth.

 1. Celebrate maintenance, not just weight loss.

 From the time Halloween candy hits stores in early October, we’re bombarded with treats and temptations at every turn.
 What’s worse, we often act as if we’ll never see this food again except this one time of year!
 We treat holiday food and holiday eating like it’s “The Last Supper,” says Stokes.
 People go gaga for holiday cookies and sweets, specialty appetizers and heavy cocktails as if we can only enjoy them one month of the year.
 That often leads to overeating each time they’re in front of us, says Stokes.
 “I remind my clients that if you want a special food on a holiday, have it.
 Just don’t think you need three servings because there’s no other time of year you can have it.
 Don’t give food that much power over this [seasonal] event.
-Take the wind out of food’s sails,” Stokes says.
+Take the wind out of its sails,” Stokes says.

 3. Be willing to say “no.”